lifesboy/lang/README.md

 The build system will automatically pick up all registered languages.

+##For MacOS, Linux:

+The kit requires additional tools in order to properly extract strings from the source code.
+You'll need to run this once locally:

+    # sh install.sh

+Regenerate source strings that cannot be found in the template generation step (XML contents, etc.):

+    # sh make.sh src

+Regenerate the translation template using:

+    # sh make.sh template

+Merge the latest template changes into the actual translations:

+    # sh make.sh merge

+Remove the compiled translation files from the system/chroot:

+    # sh make.sh clean

+The build system will automatically pick up all registered languages.

+To run all

+    # sh make.sh all

 Translation guidelines
 ======================
+* Translation tool can be found here: https://poedit.net/
 * Translation platform POEditor can be found under https://translate.opnsense.org/
 * Translations should be suggestions, and if you see suggestions either confirm them or change them.
 We can always change the strings more than once.
 * Translations that need further work are better than no translations.
 Don't be shy. :)